 But also, there are major advantages in getting around by bicycle in winter.
 You u are getting exercise and stoking your internal heater, not standing shivering at a bus stop.
 Unlike the car driver, you don't have to dig your bicycle out.
 You don't get stuck and have to call a tow truck.
 You have better traction for hill climbing than most motor vehicles, because you can use body English to put almost all your weight over the rear wheel.
 As each pedal goes down, you slide forward to transfer weight to the rear wheel; then slide back to scoot the bicycle forward as the pedals go through the dead center.

 I'll end this section of the article with a photo from Cambridge, Massachusetts on a fine, sunny day a couple of days after the legendary Blizzard of 1978.
 Only the main streets had been plowed by then, and use of private motor vehicles was prohibited.
-For a few days, the streets -- other than that they still held a layer of snow and slush -- were populated by tow trucks, snowplow trucks -- and bicycles.
+For a few days, the streets, which still held a layer of snow and slush -- were populated by tow trucks, snowplow trucks -- and bicycles.
 You could walk, or ride a bicycle to get around, but you got much farther on a bicycle.

 If you're like me, you need to catch some sun and get some exercise to avoid the winter blues, or (same thing, 50-cent word) seasonal affective disorder.

 By riding your bicycle in winter, you have outdoor exercise starting at your doorstep.
 People drive from Boston to Vermont or New Hampshire to ski down mountains at high speeds, and in colder weather.
 They still ask how I can ride in winter.